 Thousands of organizations are moving to Mattermost for powerful, flexible, and easy-to-manage workplace collaboration.
-Mattermost deploys as a single Linux binary with MySQL or PostgreSQL, and can scale from dozens to tens of thousands of users in a single channel.
+Mattermost deploys as a single Linux binary with PostgreSQL, and can scale from dozens to tens of thousands of users in a single channel.

 This guide summarizes different approaches to migrating from one Mattermost deployment to another, and migrating from other tools (such as Slack, HipChat, Jabber, and bespoke solutions) to Mattermost.